d-michail/python-jgrapht/docs/index.rst

 --------

-The audience of the library is any user who needs to use graphs or networks in their every day work, including engineers or researchers either from the industry or academia.
+The audience of the library is any user who needs to use graphs or networks in their every day work, including engineers and researchers either from the industry or academia.

 Why another library?
 --------------------